robinovitch61/wander/README.md

 Alternatively, `wander` can be configured via environment variables (e.g. `wander_addr` in yaml above becomes the `WANDER_ADDR` environment variable), or via command line args visible by running `wander --help`.

+## SSH App

+`wander` can be served via ssh application.
+For example, you could host an internal ssh application for your company such that anyone on the internal network can `ssh -p <your-port> <your-host>` and immediately access `wander` without installing or configuring anything.

+Optionally, users can pass in their own nomad token with `ssh -p <port> <host> -t <token>`.
+The `-t` argument does not stand for token - it forces `ssh` to allocate a pty.

+Serve the ssh app with `wander serve`.

 ## Trying It Out

 You can try `wander` out by running a local nomad cluster in dev mode